FREE SHIPPING on orders of $85 or more

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Bambridge has been spelled many different ways, including Bainbridge, Bainebridge, Banbridge, Bainbrigg, Baynbrigg and many more.

-Another 95 words (7 lines of text) are included under the topic Early Bambridge Notables in all our PDF Extended History products.
+Another 27 words (2 lines of text) are included under the topic Early Bambridge Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: